autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 The Planning component consists of the following sub-components:

-- **Mission Planning**: Calculates the route based on the given goal and map information.
+- **Mission Planning**: Calculates the route from a starting position and a given goal based on map information.
 - **Scenario Planning**: Determines the trajectory based on the current scenario, such as Lane Driving or Parking.
   - **Lane Driving**: Calculates the trajectory for driving within constructed lanes.
     - **Behavior Planner**: Calculates suitable trajectory based on safety considerations and traffic rules.